Welcome to joanmatsuitravelwriter.com

-My journalism career grew out of a very successful large-scale multicultural kids’ festival I chaired for Timmy’s Town Center, a hands-on children’s museum in Scranton, Pennsylvania.
+My journalism career grew out of a large-scale multicultural kids’ festival I chaired for a children’s museum in Scranton, Pennsylvania.
 The Kids Around the World festival attracted more than 500 children and their families.

 You can read more about the festival by following these links.

 As the media contact person, I had many opportunities to work with Kristie Ceruti, former editor of The Abington Journal.
 After preparing press releases, feature stories and ad copy for months, I’d found a niche.
-On a whim, I stopped by The Abington Journal office one day in November to ask Kristie if she had a story I could cover.
+On a whim, I stopped by The Abington Journal office in November to ask for my first assignment.

 2013 – First Place, Niche Publication, Contributing Writer, “My Edition: News for Youth,” Division 7